-When a master scheduling process is effective, the enterprise becomes more reliable.
+When master planning and scheduling processes are effective, the enterprise becomes more reliable, effective, and efficient.
 Customer orders are delivered on time.
-The amount of inventory to support those orders is minimized.
-Operating costs are lower.
+The amount of inventory to support those orders is optimized.
+Operating costs are reduced.
+Quality of life improves.

 What You Learn

-The instructors led master scheduling in companies prior to joining Oliver Wight.
-They know what it takes to implement – and sustain – a best practice master scheduling process.
+The instructors practiced master planning and scheduling functions and led planning organizations in companies prior to joining Oliver Wight.
+They know what it takes to implement – and sustain – best practice master planning and scheduling processes.

 Participants will learn:

-- Ways to use rough-cut capacity planning to ensure schedules are realistic
+- Rough-cut capacity planning techniques to ensure schedules are realistic.

 For more details, download the detailed course brochure.